 Sherard A. Robbins, M.Ed.

 Sherard Robbins serves as the founder and Chief Executive Officer of Visceral Change.
-For the last seven years, Robbins has operated as a multicultural organizational development helping organizations and institutions across the country and abroad find new and creative ways to center their professional framework around diversity and inclusion.
-Independently, he has championed efforts to bring about social change in areas of race relations, social class inequities, and gender and sexuality issues, and many more.
+For the last seven years, Robbins has operated as a multicultural organizational development consultant helping organizations and institutions across the country and abroad find new and creative ways to center their professional framework around diversity and inclusion.
+He has championed efforts to address and exact social change both nationally and internationally, and has been highly revered by corporations, councils, and institutions across the globe.

 Sherard has also delivered keynote and commencement speeches and has presented on a variety of topics across the country at various institutions, as well as local, regional, and national conferences.
 Some of his presentations include, but are not limited to: